v2.8.12 — agentic coding harness · subscription-backed coding agents · master daemon

 architecture

-One basic orchestrator.
+One master daemon.
 N parallel coding agents.
 One shared repo.

-Three input channels feed one persistent supervisor loop.
-The master spawns and supervises coding agents in tmux — never the other way around.
-A coding agent can never accidentally spawn its own supervisor.
+Four input channels feed one persistent supervisor loop.
+The master spawns and supervises worker teams in tmux — never the other way around.
+A worker can never accidentally spawn its own supervisor.

 channel · dashboardDashboard chatSSE → master loop